CloudMining/outastracoin/doc/README.md

 Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.

-If it is a simple/trivial/non-controversial change, then one of the Litecoin development team members simply pulls it.
+If it is a simple/trivial/non-controversial change, then one of the Outastracoin development team members simply pulls it.

 If it is a *more complicated or potentially controversial* change, then the patch